jdquerales/MilestoneProject_1/README.md

 ## Deployment

+### Public deployment

 This site is hosted using GitHub pages, deployed directly from the master branch.
+I followed the procedure:

-I first created a new repository on my GitHub account, and then I linked my repository the my GitPod environment, where I edited all files before every commit.
+- I first created a new repository on my GitHub account.

+- Then, I linked my repository the my GitPod environment by clicking on the "GitPod" green button available in GitHub.

+- Once in GitPod environment, I initialised my repository by using the command `git init`.

-I used the GitPod terminal in order to add files, commit and push using Git version control.
+- I used the GitPod terminal in order to add files, commit and push using Git version control.
+  For instance, `git add file_name` for adding changes to a particular file the stagging area or `git add file_name` for adding all changes since the last commit.

+- Then, I sent all changes to the remote repository in GitHub by using the command `git push`.

+- Inmediately after, I went to my GitHub page and enter to the repository named: MilestoneProject_1.

+- Once in the repository I went to setting, on the right top side of the page, and scrolled down to GitHub pages.

+- I selected the master branch.

+- Finally a link to the live website appeared.

-The deployed site will update automatically upon new commits to the master branch.
+Note:  The deployed site will update automatically upon new commits to the master branch.

+### Local deployment

 To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone https://github.com/jdquerales/MilestoneProject_1.git` into your terminal